 You have to create a user ID as a windows login.
 Other credentials can also work.
 Once you enter the personal login credentials, you have to enter the product key, for windows to be accessed completely.
 Windows 8 users have to select the color schemes and they would be asked if they are logging in with Microsoft account or user ID.

 Install your drivers and programs.

-As the process of OS installation is completed, your device will reboot and the new desktop will appear on screen.
-Next step is to install the applications and essential programs along with the system drivers.
+As the process of OS installation is completed, your device will reboot and the new desktop will appear on the screen.
+The next step is to install the applications and essential programs along with the system drivers.
 Keep your drivers up to date.
 Installing and running an anti-virus program is mandatory.

-Hence, there are conditions which would compel you to install OS on new hard drive.
+Hence, some conditions would compel you to install OS on a new hard drive.
 This article explains all the reasons.
-It could be system failure with unrepairable consequences that may lead you to install operating system on new hard drive.
-It could be anything like shifting to another device or want to run the same operating system on all the devices in network.
-You can install the operating system on internal hard drive or external drive like (USB flash drive, CD/DVD drives).
-This article further explain ways to install the OS on your device.
-You are giving with certain essential checklist to consider prior installing the operating system.
+It could be system failure with unrepairable consequences that may lead you to install an operating system on a new hard drive.
+It could be anything like shifting to another device or want to run the same operating system on all the devices in the network.
+You can install the operating system on an internal hard drive or external drive like (USB flash drive, CD/DVD drives).
+This article further explains ways to install the OS on your device.
+You are giving a certain essential checklist to consider before installing the operating system.
 Section two carries all the steps that your device would take to install the operating system successfully.